 Steamboat Bill, Jr. (1928).
 69 minutes.
 Directed by Charles Reisner.
 Starring Buster Keaton (as William Canfield, Jr.), Ernest Torrence (as William “Steamboat Bill” Canfield, Sr.), Marion Byron (as Kitty King), Tom McGuire (as J. J. King), and Tom Lewis (as Tom Carter).

-Buster Keaton’s late silent film Steamboat Bill, Jr. was inspired by the 1911 song “Steamboat Bill” and in turn inspired Disney’s well-known 1928 short cartoon “Steamboat Willie” (the first Disney short to feature both synchronized sound and the character Mickey Mouse).
+Buster Keaton’s late silent film Steamboat Bill, Jr. was inspired by the 1911 song “Steamboat Bill” and in turn inspired Disney’s well-known 1928 animated short “Steamboat Willie” (the first cartoon to feature fully synchronized sound).
 In other words, it grew out of a timely reference and inspired a cartoon that may now strike us as antique.
 But watching Steamboat Bill, Jr. recently, I was struck by how timeless it is.
 The movie is not considered to be Keaton’s masterpiece—that honor falls to The General (1926)—but it still features outstanding riverbank stunts and an impressive hurricane sequence, complete with the famous shot of a building facade falling over Keaton’s head.
 However, part of what makes this movie and so many other Keaton movies exceptional is not merely the thrill of watching dangerous stunts but the pleasure we take in Keaton’s composure and perfect physical comedy: his careful and precise movement, his deliberate postures, his exquisite timing.
 Keaton makes comedy seem beautiful, elegant—even when it involves falling off a ship or being picked off the ground by strong winds.

 Along the banks of the Mississippi, William “Steamboat Bill” Canfield, Sr. operates a riverboat (the Stonewall Jackson) that has fallen into disrepair.
 His rival, the wealthy J. J. King, has just christened his own elegant new riverboat to much public acclaim.
 Bill, Sr. believes that the secret to his professional survival may lie in his now adult son, Bill, Jr., whom he has not seen in years but who is due to arrive in town from college in Boston.
 Father and son are reunited at the local train station, but Bill, Jr. is a slender youth wearing outlandish college clothes, sporting a pencil mustache, and carrying a ukulele—not the burly, ship-ready man his father was hoping for.
 Bill, Sr. also unfortunately learns that his son is in love with King’s daughter, Kitty, whom he knows from school.